animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 For more details, see [PDX Serialization Features](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.10/tgf/GUID-developing-data_serialization-gemfire_pdx_serialization.html).

-This topic discusses the ways in which Spring Data for GemFire simplifies and improves GemFire's custom serialization in Java.
+This topic discusses the ways in which Spring Data for VMware GemFire simplifies and improves GemFire's custom serialization in Java.

 ## <a id="wiring-deserialized-instances"></a>Wiring deserialized instances